Ayurvedic Treatment for Rheumatoid Arthritis - An Overview

 Why Is Ayurveda Chosen for Rheumatoid Arthritis?

-Unlike other treatment procedures, which directly look into the symptoms, ayurveda starts from the root cause of the disease.
+• It Works on the Root Cause: Unlike other treatment procedures, which directly look into the symptoms, ayurveda focuses on the root cause.
 It begins by detoxing the entire body, which helps medicines to work more effectively.
-Ayurveda treatment can be a personalized treatment with herbs, and medicines.
+Ayurveda treatment can be personalized with herbs and medicines.

-Other than ayurvedic treatment, home regimes, and lifestyle changes play a major role in complementing the benefits of the treatment.
-Ayurveda gives equal importance to diet and lifestyle.
+• It Acts More Than Just Medicine: Other than ayurvedic treatment, home regimes, and lifestyle changes play a major role in complementing the benefits of the ayurvedic treatment.
+It gives equal importance to diet and lifestyle.

-It prevents the occurrence of severe health risks that are caused due to untreated underlying medical conditions., People who have undergone complete ayurveda treatment will have a reduced risk of health complications in the future.
+• Reduces Health Risks: It prevents the occurrence of severe health risks that are caused due to untreated underlying medical conditions., People who have undergone complete Ayurveda treatment will have a reduced risk of health complications in the future.

 • Aromatherapy- Massage with essential oils reduces inflammation and pain once a week.